krishraghuram/contribook/computernetworks/introduction.rst

 .. note::
 	Above video jumbles up network layer and link layer a little bit
 	- just ignore that.

 * Super Basic (and funny) Video -
   `thenewboston - what is a protocol?`_

 .. note::
-	If you are feeling like binge-watching something, binge-watch this.
+	If you feel like binging something,

-	At least you'll learn something.

 	`thenewboston - Computer Networking Playlist`_